ShaluSenthilnathan/Sorting_Algorithm_Visualizer/README.md

 # Sorting_Algorithm_Visualizer

 This is a dynamic sorting algorithm visualizer implemented in C using OpenGL (GLUT).
-It allows you to visualize the working of various sorting algorithms in real-time.
+It allows users to visualize the working of various sorting algorithms in real-time.
 The program randomly generates an array of numbers represented as bars with different heights, and then sorts them in ascending order based on the selected sorting algorithm.

 ## Requirements
-C compiler
+C compiler <br />
-OpenGL library
+OpenGL library <br />
-GLUT library
+GLUT library <br />

 ## Sorting Algorithms
 The program currently supports the following sorting algorithms: <br />
-1.Bubble Sort <br />
+1. Bubble Sort <br />
-2.Insertion Sort <br />
+2. Insertion Sort <br />
-3.Selection Sort <br />
+3. Selection Sort <br />
-4.Ripple Sort <br />
+4. Ripple Sort <br />
 You can choose between these algorithms by pressing the "c" key.

 ## Visualization
-The bars represent the numbers to be sorted, with their heights indicating their values.
+The bars represent the numbers to be sorted, with their heights indicating their values. <br />
-The algorithm being executed is displayed at the top of the window.
+The algorithm being executed is displayed at the top of the window. <br />
-During the sorting process, the program highlights the bars being compared and swapped.
+During the sorting process, the program highlights the bars being compared and swapped. <br />

 ## Usage
-Press Enter to start the program.
+Press Enter to start the program. <br />
-Press "s" to start the sorting process.
+Press "s" to start the sorting process. <br />
-Press "c" to select a different sorting algorithm.
+Press "c" to select a different sorting algorithm.  <br />
-Press "r" to randomize the array of numbers.
+Press "r" to randomize the array of numbers. <br />
-Press "p" to pause the sorting process.
+Press "p" to pause the sorting process. <br />
-Press Esc to quit the program.
+Press Esc to quit the program. <br />